Student Health and Wellness Annual Report

 Past ISU data results are available in PDF format by clicking on the following link:

 Healthy Minds Study

 The Healthy Minds Study (HMS) provides a detailed picture of mental health and related issues in college student populations.

 Schools typically use their data for some combination of the following purposes: to identify needs and priorities;

 benchmark against peer institutions; evaluate programs and policies; plan for services and programs; and advocate for

 resources.
 (Taken from University of Michigan).

 Food Insecurity Data

 The US Household Food Security Scale (HFSS) is the ‘gold standard’ in assessment and identification of food security.
 The Hunger Vital Sign is based on two questions from the HFSS.
 Iowa State University has included the two questions from the Hunger Vital Sign Scale on both the Healthy Minds Study and National College Health Assessment.
+The implementation of HMS and NCHA were to a random sample of students at ISU.
 Below is a summary of the results.